-- Preliminary design drawings and specifications were prepared by SDS and these formed the basis of the MUDFA tender documentation. - The rates, prices and allowances in the MUDFA contract have been used as the basis for the estimated cost of MUDFA utilities diversion works. - Estimates from SGN and other telecoms utilities have been obtained which again form the basis of the Utilities - Ancillary works - estimate..
+- The MUDFA tender pricing was based upon drawings from the Utility Companies and the Contract is subject to re-measurement. - Preliminary design drawings and specifications were prepared by SDS to develop the scope and the designs; this work is ongoing. - The rates, prices and allowances in the MUDFA contract have been used as the basis for the estimated cost of MUDFA utilities diversion works. - Estimates from Scottish Gas Networks and other telecoms utilities have been obtained which again form the basis of the Utilities - Ancillary works - estimate.